C# - Polymorphism

 Types of Polymorphism in C#

-Occurs when multiple methods have the same name but different parameters (number, types, or order).
+Method overloading occurs when multiple methods have the same name but different parameters (type, number, or order).

 class Calculator